ktorio/ktor-documentation/topics/server-oidc.md

 * Encrypted (JWE) UserInfo responses are not supported.
 * A login callback that returns no ID token is not supported.
 For access-token-only login against a provider that does not implement OIDC, use the [`oauth`](server-oauth.md) provider.
 * The introspection endpoint is not read from discovery.
-You have to configure it explicitly.
+You must configure it explicitly.

-## What's next {id="next"}

-* [](server-oidc-resource-server.md) covers validating tokens in an API.
-* [](server-oidc-browser-login.md) covers signing users in from a browser.
-* [](server-typed-auth.md) covers the type-safe authentication API these schemes are built on.